rushikeshphalke137/mychatbot/data/nlu.md

 - regions in crisis stage
 - regions projected to enter crisis stage

 ## intent:projected_percentage_occupied_beds
 - What is the projected percentage of occupied beds?
-- What is the projected percentage of occupied beds in a region
+- What is the projected percentage of occupied beds
-- What is the projected % of occupied beds in a region
+- What is the projected percentage of occupied bed
+- projected % of occupied beds
-- What is the projected %age of occupied beds in a region
+- projected %age of occupied beds
+- projected percent of occupied beds
+- projected percentage of occupied beds
+- Get projected % of occupied beds
-- projected %age of occupied beds in a region
+- Get projected %age of occupied beds
-- Get projected percentages of occupied beds based on hospital capacity
+- Get projected percent of occupied beds
-- What is the projected percentages of occupied beds based on hospital capacity
+- Get projected percentage of occupied beds

 ## intent:no
 - no